Census Dots

 Native American/Other

-Of the 536 places in Maryland, Salisbury is the 37th most populous.
+Salisbury is ranked the 37th most populous place in Maryland, out of 536 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Salisbury was ranked the 37th most populous place in the 2020 Census.

 Salisbury's White Population